KostasValeckas/PyLongslit/docs/special_use_cases.rst

 ---------------------------------

-With a longslit instrument, it is possible to obtain distinct spectra of closely spaced sources within the same object, such as lenssed quasars.
-The spectra in such cases are placed so closely that automatic modelling/fitting routines will sometimes fail.
+With a longslit instrument, it is possible to obtain distinct spectra of closely spaced sources within the same object, such as lensed quasars.
+The spectra in such cases are placed so closely that automatic modeling/fitting routines will sometimes fail.
 The software can deal with such cases, but a fair amount of manual work is required.
 The following describes how to extract distinct 1d spectra of very closely spaced sources.

 .. note::